 This is the spot where people get a little bit antsy, but there's absolutely no reason to be nervous.

 At US customs, fill out the customs declaration form just like you would when arriving home from any other foreign country.
 When you speak to the customs officials, just be honest.
 Your trip to Cuba has already been noted so don't deny it, that will just make you look suspicious.
 If an official asks where you've been, tell them where you went to Cuba and which general license category you traveled under.
 In 95% of cases, that'll be that, no further questions.
 If you are asked more questions, just keep answering honestly.
 Have your Cuba travel guide ready just in case customs wishes to review it.
-Its very rare, but don't be alarmed if your bags are searched since there are limitations on what you can bring back from Cuba.
+It is very rare, but don't be alarmed if your bags are searched since there are limitations on what you can bring back from Cuba.
 As long as you've declared what you purchased and didn't exceed purchase limits on cigars and alcohol, you'll be fine.

 Most importantly, have a great time on your trip to Cuba!